Skip to Main Content

 Printing & Photocopying

-Self-service printing and copying are available in Geisel and the WongAvery Library and use Imprints's IACCESS system.
-There is no ACMS / ETS printing in the Library.
+Self-service printing and scanning are available in Geisel and the WongAvery Library.

-For help with machines, ask at a library service desk or visit the Geisel Imprints window (main floor, east wing).
+For help with machines, ask at a library service desk.

 Charges: